 But in addition to the World Health Organization, experts like Dr. Arfa Babaknia, family medicine physician and medical director at MemorialCare Medical Group in Fountain Valley, California, suggests that neither steam nor cool-mist humidifiers are encouraged in the management of a cold or a cough.

-But experts, as well as the World Health Organization, suggest that neither steam nor cool mist humidifiers are encouraged in the management of a cold or a cough, says Dr. Arfa Babaknia, family medicine physician and medical director at MemorialCare Medical Group in Fountain Valley, California.
-"There is a lack of data supporting the effect of the cold or steam humidifier and also concerns about the correct way of use (complications such as risk of burn and, if the patient has asthma, developing branchospasm)," Babaknia says.
+“There is a lack of data supporting the effect of the cold or steam humidifier and also concerns about the correct way of use (complications such as risk of burn and, if the patient has asthma, developing bronchospasm),” Babaknia says.

-That doesn't mean you should toss yours out.
-In fact, sleeping with a humidifier can soothe and ease a variety of health and beauty issues that are causing you a great deal of discomfort.
+That doesn’t mean you should toss yours out.
+In fact, there are many benefits of using a humidifier.
+Sleeping with one can soothe and ease a variety of health and beauty issues that are causing you a great deal of discomfort.

 “I do recommend the humidifier to be used for the patient with a dry cough and especially a patient with sleep apnea, heavy snoring, COPD [chronic obstructive pulmonary disease], sinusitis and allergic rhinitis to loosen up the phlegm,” Babaknia says.
 He adds that patients with dry nasal passages (most often a result of hay fever or a side effect of medication) also benefit from sleeping with a humidifier in their room.